Ten things to know about Scottish Higher Education

 Universities have a significant positive impact on their regional - as well as national - economy.
 Dundee University’s role in the life sciences cluster supports around 16 per cent of all jobs on Tayside.
 Edinburgh’s four universities combined are a larger employer than NHS Lothian.
 The University of Edinburgh is the city’s third largest employer on its own.

 6. Our universities are innovative and entrepreneurial

-Scotland's universities produce more spin-outs than any other region of the UK.
+Scotland's universities produce more formal spin-outs than any other region of the UK.
 What's more, active spin-outs are growing, creating more jobs and growing their total turnover in 2016/17.

 Universities are a key part of Scotland's innovation landscape and have an important role in supporting businesses and others to innovate.
-Every year our institutions work with over 19,000 different organisations, 10,000 of them in Scotland, to develop new products and processes.
+In 2016/17 Scottish HEIs worked with over 22,000 organisations in Scotland to help them to innovate.

 Scotland's universities are committed to supporting their students, graduates and staff to be entrepreneurial.
 A culture of entrepreneurship is being developed on all campuses to encourage more graduates to convert their ideas into enterprises.